Tanmay1798/Python_Practice/README.md

 String represents group of characters which enclosed either in single quotes or double quotes.
-String in python are immutable meanns the value of the object cannot be changed. eg :- a = "Tanmay" b = 'Tanmay'
+String in python are immutable meanns the value of the object cannot be changed.
+If string occupies several lines then we can use triple single quotes or triple double quotes.

+eg :-
+a = "Tanmay"
+b = 'Tanmay'